Experienced in family law issues

 The length of time it takes for a divorce to be finalized depends on how easily spouses are able to agree on terms for property division, spousal support, child support and child custody.
 Litigation can be time-consuming and expensive, so it is in a divorcing couple’s interests to try to resolve these issues out of court through settlement efforts.

-Child custody and visitation can become major points of contention during a divorce.
-Attorney guidance or mediator input may lead to satisfactory solutions that serve the best interests of children.
+Child custody and visitation - Attorney guidance or mediator input may lead to satisfactory solutions that serve the best interests of children.
 A child support agreement may also be worked out in settlement talks, setting rules for the noncustodial parent to provide financially for the child’s upbringing.

-KNOWLEDGEABLE COUNSELORS EXPLAIN THE LAW OF ALIMONY IN COLORADO
+What is THE LAW OF ALIMONY IN COLORADO?

 Alimony, which is also called spousal support or spousal maintenance, exists to help a dependent spouse get back on solid financial footing during and after the divorce.
 Alimony can allow the spouse who is less well-off to maintain the standard of living to which they became accustomed during the marriage.

 The length of the marriage and income of each spouse are two of the most influential factors for calculating an alimony award.

 - The standard of living, divorce property division agreement and each party’s age and health are among the other elements that can be considered.

 - The amount of each alimony payment and the schedule and duration of payments are determined by the court.
 Colorado judges use a standard formula for calculating suggested amounts and duration but can deviate from these suggestions based on the specifics of the case.

 We make the strongest arguments possible for an alimony determination that best suits our client’s needs and financial ability.